Zagreb Itinerary: 36 Hours in Croatia’s Capital

 For now, let’s assume that you’ll visit the Ethnographic Museum since it’s located behind the National Theater.

-The Ethnographic Museum offers insight on traditional Croatian life, combining culture and history.
+The Ethnographic Museum offers insight into traditional Croatian life, combining culture and history.
 You’ll be able to enjoy thousands of artifacts, clothing, and farming equipment, among other things.

 Finish your Zagreb itinerary with the beautiful botanical gardens.
 Located by the train station and only a ten-minute walk from Trg bana Jelačića Plaza, the botanical gardens is a perfect way to end your time in Zagreb.